 The Medical Center has elected the annually determined contribution rate plan provisions of the TCDRS Act.
 The plan is funded by monthly contributions from both employee members and the employer based on the covered payroll of employee members.
 Under the TCDRS Act, the contribution rate of the Medical Center is actuarially determined annually.
-It was 7.46 percent and 7.19 percent for calendar years 2012 and 2011, respectively.
+It was 7.77 percent and 7.46 percent for calendar years 2013 and 2012, respectively.
 The contribution rate payable by the employee members is 7.00 percent as adopted by the governing body of the Medical Center.
 The employee contribution rate and the employer contribution rate may be changed by the governing body of the Medical Center within the options available in the TCDRS Act.

-Annual Pension Cost
+Annual Pension Cost (APC)

-For the Medical Center's fiscal year ended December 31, 2012, the annual pension cost (APC) for the TCDRS plan for its employees was \$590,398, and the actual contributions were \$590,398.
-For the Medical Center's fiscal year ended December 31, 2011, the annual pension cost for the TCDRS plan for its employees was \$565,712, and the actual contributions were \$565,712.
+For the Medical Center's year ended December 31, 2013, the APC for the TCDRS plan for its employees was \$633,060, and the actual contributions were \$633,060.
+For the Medical Center's year ended December 31, 2012, the APC for the TCDRS plan for its employees was \$590,398, and the actual contributions were \$590,398.
 There is no existing net pension obligation.

-The required contributions for 2012 and 2011 were determined based on the results of actuarial valuations as of December 31, 2011 and 2010, using the entry age normal actuarial cost method.
-The actuarial assumptions included (a) an 8.0 percent investment rate of return (net of administrative expenses) and (b) projected salary increase of 5.4 percent for both 2011 and 2010.
-Both (a) and (b) included an inflation component of 3.5 percent value method.
+The required contributions for 2013 and 2012 were determined based on the results of actuarial valuations as of December 31, 2012 and 2011, using the entry age normal actuarial cost method.
+The actuarial assumptions included (a) an 8.0 percent investment rate of return (net of administrative expenses) and (b) projected salary increase of 5.4 percent for both 2013 and 2012.
+Both (a) and (b) included an inflation component of 3.0 percent and 3.5 percent for 2013 and 2012, respectively, value method.
 The actuarial valuation of plan assets was determined using a ten-year smoothed value and a fund value.
 The unfunded actuarial liability is being amortized as a level percentage of payroll on a closed basis.
-The remaining amortization period at both December 31, 2011 and 2010, was 20 years.
+The remaining amortization period at both December 31, 2013 and 2012, was 20 years.